How to redirect attachment URLs to the media itself

 How to redirect attachment URLs to the actual image using Yoast SEO

 Attachments to posts are stored in the database as posts, this means they’re accessible under their own URLs.
-Enabling the redirect image feature will redirect these URLs to the actual image.
+Disabling media pages will cause all attachment URLs to redirect to the media itself.
+Follow the steps below to disable media pages with Yoast SEO.

 - Log in to your WordPress website.